eguidotti/torchabc/README.md

 model.eval(on='test')
 ```

 where `on` is the name of the dataloader to evaluate on.
 This should be one of the keys in the `dataloaders`.
-This method returns a dictionary containing the evaluation metrics.
+This method returns a dictionary containing the loss and evaluation metrics.

 ### Inference